GLOBAL MARKETS-Stocks rise, U.S. yield falls; demand weighs on oil

 By Rodrigo Campos

-NEW YORK, Jan 13 (Reuters) - Treasury yields fell on Wednesday after Federal Reserve officials steered clear of tightening monetary conditions any time soon despite expectations of higher inflation, while stocks edged higher and an inventory spike pressured oil prices lower.
+NEW YORK, Jan 13 (Reuters) - Treasury yields fell on Wednesday after Federal Reserve officials steered clear of tightening monetary conditions any time soon despite expectations of higher inflation, while stocks and the dollar edged higher.

 Several Fed policymakers pushed back against the idea of the Fed tapering its asset purchases any time soon, however.